MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 ```

 ## Notes
+- It's generally advisable to do a two-sided test.
+Only do a non-inferiority if you truly only care about differences in one direction.
 - Keep in mind non-inferior does not mean equivelant or superior, and inconclusive does not mean inferior (it could be inferior as the CI overlaps with the margin, but also may not be).
 - Setting the margin based on the relative (% difference from group 1) is preferred as an absolute margin is reliant on the pre-experiment estimates being correct ([reference](https://www.sciencedirect.com/science/article/pii/S0735109717379275)).
 - If you're bounds are really wide and the result is not conclusive (can't rule out inferiority), the test was likely underpowered.
 You can rerun with a larger sample to get more confidence.